How-to Guides

 Note

-, since the directory structure will be recreated from a standalone file regardless.
+It is more advisable to distribute the whole amisc_timestamp directory and load the save file from within amisc_timestamp/sys/sys_final.pkl, since the directory structure will be recreated from a standalone file regardless.

 How to use the surrogate for uncertainty quantification

-that were used to run all UQ analyses for the original 3-component PEM:
+There are four more scripts provided in scripts/pem_v0 that were used to run all UQ analyses for the original 3-component PEM:

--- Contains several functions for maximum-likelihood estimation, obtaining a Laplace estimate of the posterior, and Markov-Chain Monte Carlo (MCMC) sampling using theuqtils
+2. mcmc.py -- Contains several functions for maximum-likelihood estimation, obtaining a Laplace estimate of the posterior, and Markov-Chain Monte Carlo (MCMC) sampling using the uqtils package.
+Use this for calibration of the PEM model parameters using the surrogate.

-package.
+4. sobol.py -- Performs a Sobol' sensitivity analysis using the surrogate and the uqtils package.
 Has several plotting functions for showing Sobol' indices for each component model.

 Note

-.
+It is advisable to copy all these files from pem_v0 and adapt them for your new pem_vXX.
 They are written quite specific to the use case, but can serve as a good starting point for your own scripts.